Clint87/changing-echos/README.md

   </nav>

   <section id="about">
-    <h2>About Changing Echos</h2>
+    <h2>About Changing Echoes</h2>
     <p>
-      Changing Echos is a compassionate substance abuse rehabilitation center dedicated to helping individuals reclaim their lives from addiction.
+      Changing Echoes is a compassionate substance abuse rehabilitation center dedicated to helping individuals reclaim their lives from addiction.
       We believe recovery is not about silence or shame — it is about changing the echo of the past into a voice of strength, clarity, and purpose.